lex00-zz/nublar/python/flask/README_qemu.md

 This tutorial provides everything one needs to deploy a [Flask](http://flask.pocoo.org/docs/0.12/) application to QEMU.

+These instructions have only been tested on Debian.

+The packer template comes from [kaorimatz/packer-templates](https://github.com/kaorimatz/packer-templates).
+The 17.04 packer file was pulled and modified to work with the nublar variables file.

 ## Goals

 -   Test [Ansible](http://docs.ansible.com/ansible/latest/index.html) with [Vagrant](https://www.vagrant.io/downloads.html)
--   Build a machine image with [Packer](https://www.packer.io/downloads.html)
+-   Build a QCOW image with [Packer](https://www.packer.io/downloads.html)
 -   Deploy the image to a [QEMU](https://www.qemu.com/products/compute/) instance with [Terraform](https://www.terraform.io/downloads.html)
 -   Destroy the instance
 -   Repeat